 With favorable weather conditions, famous landmarks such as Mount Fuji, the Tokyo Skytree, Tokyo Tower, Meiji Shrine and the Tokyo Dome can be seen from the observatories.
 Each observatory has a cafe and a souvenir shop.
 The North Observatory remains open later at night, making it a popular spot to catch night views of the city.

-The towers and the surrounding buildings contain the offices and the assembly hall of the metropolitan government of Tokyo.
+The towers and the surrounding buildings contain offices and the assembly hall of the metropolitan government of Tokyo.
 Visitors are therefore subjected to bag checks prior to boarding the elevators as part of the security measures.

 On the second story of the building, there is a tourist information center with lots of information about Tokyo, but also about various other tourist destinations across Japan.
-Periodically, the center holds fairs during which local products from selected regions are being introduced and put on sale.
+Periodically, the center holds fairs during which local products from selected regions are introduced and put on sale.